sinhui99/FinalYearProject-sinhui/README.md

 # FinalYearProject-sinhui
-This is a guide on how to build the system step by step
+This is a guide on how to build the system step by step.
+You can either use ipynb file or py file provided here.

 For those who intend to only test the model with testing set and saved model, kindly skip to instruction 11.